Woman using her credit card online

 Governments are asserting sovereignty to protect national security, stimulate domestic industry, and reduce reliance on foreign infrastructure.

-For a concise legal perspective on these shifts, it's worth reading Osborne Clarke’s overview.
+For a concise legal perspective on these shifts, see Osborne Clarke.

 This has led to:

-For multinational organisations, this creates direct conflicts of law, undermining the old model of centralising data in a few global hubs.
+For multinational organisations, this creates potential conflicts of law, challenging the old model of centralising data in a few global hubs.

-The regulatory terrain is not only complex but dynamic, evolving with each geopolitical flashpoint.
+The regulatory terrain is not only complex but dynamic, evolving with geopolitical events and ongoing reforms.
+For UK-specific duties and expectations, see GOV.UK guidance.

 Strategic Risks and Opportunities